Richard Starke was elected to his second term as the Member of the Legislative Assembly for Vermilion-Lloydminster on May 5, 2015.

 An active member of his community, Dr. Starke has served as a member and board chair of the Lloydminster Region Health Foundation.
 He has been involved with the Rotary Club of Lloydminster and Rotary International since the late 1980s, and he is a founding member of Lloydminster’s German Heritage Society.
 He has also served as director of coaching and programs for the Lloydminster Border Blades Speed Skating Club.

-Dr. Starke lives north of Lloydminster in the Durness district with his wife, Alison, their Bernese Mountain Dog, Liesl, and two annoyingly affectionate cats.
-Both of their sons currently attend university.
+Dr. Starke lives north of Lloydminster in the Durness district with his wife, Alison, and two annoyingly affectionate cats.